Belikoff80/Home_task_281122/instruction_git.md

 * git commit -m - function confirmes saving and adds description of changes into the new version
 * git commit -a -m - function allows to implement both comands (add+message) in one click
+* git log  - function allows to couse version's consecutive range of changes with description